twarrre/twarrre.github.io/games/_posts/2022-05-24-hardspace_shipbreaker.md

 I was a generalist programmer on the project.
 I implemented and supported many different features for the game.
 Later in the project I also took on some leadership responsibilities and people management roles.

 My favourite feature to implement was the grappling hook.
 Using a custom spring and damper system, we were able to make a tool that could be used for both player traversal and object manipulation.
 We focused on traversal first, with the goal of making the player feel like Spider-Man in space.
-Later we implemented ways that the grapple could move objects depending on the mass of the object.
+Later, we implemented ways that the grapple could move objects depending on the mass ratio between the player and the object.

-I also worked on the elemental system in the game.
+I also worked on the elemental system of Shipbreaker.
 It was inspired by Breath of the Wild’s chemistry system.
-We took advantage of Unity’s ECS and Jobs systems to be able to implement this system by tagging objects with specific properties like “Flammable”, “Freezable” or “Explosive”.
+We took advantage of Unity’s ECS and Jobs systems to be able to implement this system.
+We added components to objects with specific properties like “Flammable”, “Freezable” or “Explosive”.
 We would use component systems to query entities with these tags and process the reaction accordingly.
 I also implemented some complex audio systems in relation to the elemental system so that we would not overload our audio engine.

 Below is a Unite talk that I participated in explaining how we implemented the explosion visual effects in Hardspace: Shipbreaker.